Teresa Luisa Gardi: Beatification process

 Preliminary local investigations began on 9 February 1912.
 The beatification process commenced under Pope John Paul II on 4 April 1995 which accorded Gardi the title Servant of God.
 The process saw documentation being gathered in order to record her life and her virtues which were integral to the cause.
 It closed in Imola under the direction of Bishop Giuseppe Fabiani in a special Mass.
 The Positio was later submitted to the Congregation for the Causes of Saints in 1999.

-Pope Francis – on 22 January 2015 – recognized that Gardi had lived a model Christian life of heroic virtue and conferred upon her the title of Venerable.